doncigma/txt-file-decoder/README.md

 The above example would look like this:
 |     1
 |   5  23
-The right-most numbers of each row would are 1 and 23, making the decoded message: "love cats."
+The right-most numbers of each row are 1 and 23, making the decoded message: "love cats."